-冬至 (dung1 zi3), or the Winter Solstice, is one of the twenty four 節氣 (zit3 hei3) in the traditional Chinese calendar, marking the shortest day and longest night of the year.
+This special day is called 冬至 (dung1 zi3), or the Winter Solstice, and it is one of the twenty four 節氣 (zit3 hei3) in the traditional Chinese calendar, marking the shortest day and longest night of the year.
 It usually falls around December 21 or 22, depending on the exact timing of the solstice.
-This day holds significant cultural and traditional importance in Chinese culture.
-In fact, there is a Cantonese saying “冬大過年” (dung1 daai6 gwo3 nin4), which means Winter Solstice is more important than Chinese New Year!
-Although Chinese New Year overshadows this important festival due to the amount of celebrations and traditions surrounding it, the importance of reuniting on this day has been historically important to Cantonese people in particular for centuries.
+There is a Cantonese saying “冬大過年” (dung1 daai6 gwo3 nin4), which means Winter Solstice is more important than Chinese New Year!
+Although Chinese New Year overshadows this important festival due to the amount of celebrations and traditions surrounding it, but the importance of reuniting on this day has been historically important to Chinese people in particular for centuries.

 Word Bank